aar9nk/final-project-JWD4/task-11/README.md

 ## Results

 We've now created the app in react, try using your app and see if you notice any differences!
+Upload it to a hosting site like [Netlify](www.netlify.com) and add the completed project to your portfolio!

 ## Example

 Stuck?
 Check out the provided example in the [example/](example/) folder!

+[Here](https://jwd-final-project-react.netlify.app/) is a finished version to look at.

 ## Assessment